molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 });
 ```

 So much for testing the `CounterComponent` child.
-The `AppComponent` also renders a `ServiceCounterComponent` and an `NgRxCounterComponent` like this:
+The `HomeComponent` also renders a `ServiceCounterComponent` and an `NgRxCounterComponent` like this:

 ```html
 <app-service-counter></app-service-counter>